exoplatform/exo-documentation/docs/Configuration.rst

     The *gas price* parameters will determine transaction fee of operations made using eXo Wallet addon.
 In the UI, the user has three choices:

-      -  Cheap transaction: this option will use the gas price configured by the following property (in WEI):
+      -  Cheap transaction: this option will use the gas price configured by the following property (in `WEI <http://ethdocs.org/en/latest/ether.html>`__):

       .. code-block:: jproperties

             exo.wallet.transaction.gas.cheapPrice=4000000000

-      -  Normal transaction: this option will use the gas price configured by the following property (in WEI):
+      -  Normal transaction: this option will use the gas price configured by the following property (in `WEI <http://ethdocs.org/en/latest/ether.html>`__):

       .. code-block:: jproperties

             exo.wallet.transaction.gas.normalPrice=8000000000

-      -  Fast transaction: this option will use the gas price configured by the following property (in WEI):
+      -  Fast transaction: this option will use the gas price configured by the following property (in `WEI <http://ethdocs.org/en/latest/ether.html>`__):

       .. code-block:: jproperties